 Except under rare circumstances, these meals to be reimbursed or meals to be paid via invoice directly to the vendor should not exceed the following thresholds, excluding tips and tax:

 - Up to $35 for lunch,

-Any meal costs in excess of the per meal threshold (by no more than 50%) require Supplemental Approval.
-All policy exceptions not listed as eligible for Supplemental Approval, or any requests for exception of amounts that exceed the thresholds allowable for Supplemental Approval, still require a formal written exception request approved by a Senior Departmental Officer for documentation and evaluation by Accounts Payable.
+Any meal costs in excess of the per meal threshold will require a formal written exception request approved by a Senior Departmental Officer for documentation and evaluation by Accounts Payable.
 In all cases, the amount above the threshold must be segregated to the appropriate ARC account.

 These thresholds are not per diems, and should not be charged as such.
 Travelers must submit individual receipts showing the actual cost of each meal.